ghrjeon/blockchain-twitter-pipeline/observable/src/keywords.md

 # Blockchain Ecosystem Twitter Keywords 🔗

 <div class="text-gray-500" style="width: 80%;">
-This dashboard provides insights into the most discussed topics across blockchain ecosystems, highlighting daily key trends and words.
+This dashboard provides insights into the most discussed topics across blockchain ecosystems, highlighting daily key trends.
 It offers a quick and comprehensive overview of the ecosystem, enabling users to stay informed at a glance.
 </div>
 <br>

 ### Methodology

 <div class="text-gray-500" style="width: 80%;">
-I collect tweets that mention each blockchain ecosystem, filtering for those with significant engagement.
+Tweets that mention each blockchain ecosystem are collected, filtering for those with significant engagement.
 LLM is applied to extract and summarize the key topics of discussion for each day.
-Please see <a href="https://github.com/ghrjeon/blockchain-twitter-pipeline">Github</a> for details on filter configurations and the prompts used.
+See <a href="https://github.com/ghrjeon/blockchain-twitter-pipeline">Github</a> for details on filter configurations and the prompts used.
 </div>

 <br>